 Medical hair restoration therapy and hair transplantation are two different approaches to the correction of hair loss due to androgenetic alopecia.
-Either medical or surgical hair restoration may be the best approach to hair loss for an individual, depending on variable factors such as degree of hair loss, rapidity of hair loss, pattern of hair loss, and response to medical treatment.
+Either medical hair restoration or surgical hair restoration may be the best approach to hair loss for an individual, depending on variable factors such as degree of hair loss, rapidity of hair loss, pattern of hair loss, and response to medical treatment.
 Some persons may benefit from a carefully controlled use of both medical hair restoration therapy and hair transplantation, under the supervision of a physician hair restoration specialist.

 Combined Medical/Surgical Restoration Therapy